kottans/frontend/tasks/js-pre-oop.md

 When complete do the following:
 1. You will require code review for this task:
-   - If you are a **p2p course** student, please, follow [these instructions](https://github.com/kottans/frontend-2019-p2p/blob/master/CONTRIBUTING.md)
+   - For **Frontend 2021** course students: please, follow [these instructions](https://github.com/kottans/frontend-2021-homeworks/blob/master/README.md)
-   - If you are a student of the **offline** Kottans course, please, follow [these instructions](https://github.com/kottans/frontend-2019-homeworks/blob/master/README.md)
+   - For **p2p course** students: please, follow [these instructions](https://github.com/kottans/frontend-2019-p2p/blob/master/CONTRIBUTING.md)
    - Note, that especially this task requires you to submit a single file (`index.js` **only**) to the `frontend-2019-homeworks` or `frontend-2019-p2p` repo for code review.